-Cansaulim Beach is stuffed with clean white sands and lines of palm trees, that give it a desert-like look.
-Even this one stands among the mostly secluded beaches in Goa.
-You can partake in many water sporting activities like water surfing, speed boat rides, water skiing, and para sailing.
+Stuffed with clean white sands and lines of palm trees, Cansaulim Beach has desert-like look.
+Even this one stands among the most secluded beaches in Goa.
+You can partake in many water sporting activities like water surfing, speed boat rides, water skiing, and parasailing.
 A good spot for sunbathing and swimming.

 17. Cavelossim Beach

-Cavelossim is stuffed with soft white sands and you can see some fragments of lava rocks in the area.
+Stuffed with soft white sands, Cavelossim beach features some fragments of lava rocks in the area.
 Comparatively it is much bigger, neater and quieter than most of the other famous beaches in Goa.
 You can sun bathe, do dolphin trips and take sunset cruises.
 Collect some shells, stroll around the beach and indulge in some more exhilarating activities like rent a kayak.

 18. Chapora Beach

-Chapora beach is famous for its fishing and boat building activities.
-Its crowded most of the times.
+Famous for its fishing and boat building activities, Chapora Beach is crowded most of the times.
 The beach is quite scenic and offers beautiful views of the sunrise and sunset.
 Chapora offers the perfect access to other beaches and tourist places in Goa.
 You can wind surf, para sail, do ringo riding, and jet skiing.
 Crocodile spotting and dolphin watching are the other activities you can attend.
 There are clubs and bars to available to spice up your visit.

 19. Coco Beach